 Give Your Dog a Job

 Some dog owners enjoy training so much that they become overachievers.
 While this can lead to dog sports for some, others love training their dog to become a therapy dog and visiting hospitals, hospices, and children's care centers during their free time.
-If your dog has a personality suited for this type of work, this is an excellent way to give your dog an important job and expend his energy while helping others in need.
+If your dog has a personality suited for this type of work, this is an excellent way to give your dog an important job and expend their energy while helping others in need.

 When Do Dogs Calm Down?